 The company promises superior customer service:

-Our experience is that customer service agents tend to assume that any problem with a faucet is the customer's fault, and must have been caused by faulty installation, abuse or mishandling.
-It takes considerable discussion with both customer and technical service to arrive at a satisfactory resolution, and RG agents are often brusque and even rude.
-When we compare Restoration Hardware warranty service to a company that offers top quality warranty support, like the vast difference between first class and other class service is very apparent.
+Our experience is that customer service agents tend to assume that any problem with a faucet is the customer's fault and must have been caused by faulty installation, abuse, or mishandling.
+It takes considerable discussion with customer service to arrive at a satisfactory resolution.

-If you have experience with Restoration Hardware faucets, good, bad or indifferent, we would like to hear about it, so please contact us or leave a comment below.
+We are continuing to research the company.
+If you have had experience with Restoration Hardware faucets, good, bad, or indifferent, we would like to hear about it, so please contact us or post a comment below.